ceruseiyu/MicroBitHTTPServer/README.md

 The server natively supports retrieving elements from JSON files, but can also utilise macros to retrieve data from any given file on the web.

+Read more about this project in my [dissertation](http://griffito.info/microbit/report.pdf)

 ## Using the server
  1. Install [noble](https://github.com/sandeepmistry/noble)
  2. Clone/download this repository